Frequently Asked Questions

 How is Cub Scouts different from Boy Scouts/ Scouts BSA?

-Can my older child join Cub Scouts and/or earn "Arrow of Light?"
+Can my older child join Cub Scouts?

 What are the Safety / Youth Protection regulations in place?

-The Boy Scouts of America takes great pride in the quality of our adult leadership.
+The Boy Scouts of America (BSA) takes great pride in the quality of our adult leadership.
 Being a leader in the BSA is a privilege, not a right.
 The quality of the program and the safety of our youth members call for high-quality adult leaders.

-The Boy Scouts of America (BSA) has a multilayered adult leader selection process that includes criminal background checks administered by a nationally recognized third party and other screening efforts.
+The BSA has a multilayered adult leader selection process that includes criminal background checks administered by a nationally recognized third party and other screening efforts.
 Click here for information on the selection process.

 In addition to completing extensive background checks, leaders are required to complete training related to their position.
 Additional information on the BSA youth safety policy can be found here.